The Sample Complexity of Learning Linear Predictors with the Squared Loss: Main Result

 \section{Main Result}

-Our main result is the following lower bound on the attainable excess risk: \begin{theorem} There exists a universal constant $c$, such that for any dimension $d$, sample size $m$, target value bound $Y$, predictor norm bound $B\geq 2Y$, and for any algorithm returning a linear predictor $\hat{\bw}$, there exists a valid data distribution such that
+Our main result is the following lower bound on the attainable excess risk, for algorithms returning a linear predictor based on an i.i.d. sample: \begin{theorem} There exists a universal constant $c$, such that for any dimension $d$, sample size $m$, target value bound $Y$, predictor norm bound $B\geq 2Y$, and for any algorithm returning a linear predictor $\hat{\bw}$, there exists a valid data distribution such that